QuantActions/QA-Android-SDK-public/README.md

 This is an issue-only public repository for the distribution of the documentation of the SDK, the gathering of issues and feature requests and the distribution of samples.

----

 ## 1. Android Studio setup

 The SDK is distributed via [JitPack](https://jitpack.io/), for now the SDK is private and can only be accessed prior a request, please write you request (containing your **github username**) to [development@quantactions.com](mailto:development@quantactions.com).

-1. Ensure that you have selected a minimum Android SDK of **21** for your project by checking that the app-level `build.gradle` file contains this code
+1. Ensure that you have selected a minimum Android SDK of **21** for your project by checking that the app-level `build.gradle`, also we recommend using JAVA 11, remember to enable desugaring options since the SDK uses advanced Java functionality that are not normally available at lower Android API levels

     ```groovy
+   android {
     defaultConfig {
         minSdkVersion 21
+    }

+    compileOptions {
+        coreLibraryDesugaringEnabled true
+        sourceCompatibility JavaVersion.VERSION_11
+        targetCompatibility JavaVersion.VERSION_11
+     }
+     kotlinOptions {
+        jvmTarget = JavaVersion.VERSION_11.toString()
+     }
+   }

+   dependencies {
+       coreLibraryDesugaring 'com.android.tools:desugar_jdk_libs:1.1.5'
    }

     ```

 2. Follow the [instructions from JitPack](https://jitpack.io/docs/PRIVATE/) for the access to private artifacts.
 When you have your auth token simply add it you your general `gradle.properties`